SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

 ## Eventing Configuration
 > This section is needed only if you are going to use SAP S/4HANA Cloud system as your remote service.

-1. Create a new file called s4cems.json at the root folder of the project and copy the below content.
+1. Create a new file called `s4cems.json` at the root folder of the project and copy the below content.

- - As **emClientId** you must enter a speaking name for your client (e.g. INCI).
+ - As **emClientId**, enter a speaking name for your client (e.g. INCI).
- - As **systemName** you must enter the name of your the registered SAP S/4HANA Cloud system.
+ - As **systemName**, enter the name of your the registered SAP S/4HANA Cloud system.

     ```json
         {